sqlxpert/aws-tag-sched-ops/readme.md

    |TagSchedOpsDelete|No effect|No effect|No effect|Deny|Deny|Allow|
    |TagSchedOpsNoTag|Deny|Deny|Deny|No effect|Deny|Deny|

-   Because privilege denial always takes precendence in IAM, some policies are mutually exclusive.
+   Because `Deny` always takes precendence in IAM, some policy combinations conflict.

    \* Operation-enabling tag required.
 For example, a user could only add `managed-image-once` if an EC2 instance were already tagged with `managed-image`.

- * Note AWS technical limitations and oversights:
+ * Note AWS technical limitations/oversights:

-    * An entity that can create an image of an EC2 instance can always force a reboot by omitting the `NoReboot` option.
+    * An entity that can create an image of an EC2 instance can force a reboot by omitting the `NoReboot` option.
 (Explicitly denying the reboot privilege does not help.)
 The unavoidable pairing of a harmless privilege, taking a backup, with a risky one, rebooting, is unfortunate.

     * Tags are ignored when deleting EC2 images and snapshots.
 Limit EC2 image and snapshot deletion privileges -- even Ec2TagSchedOpsDelete -- to highly-trusted entities.

     * In RDS, an entity that can add specific tags can add _any other_ tags in the same request.
 Limit RDS tagging privileges -- even the provided policies -- to highly-trusted users.

- * Privileges to change the AWS Lambda function, the CloudWatch Events rule that triggers it, the IAM policies on which it depends, or the CloudWatch Log group and log streams to which it sends infomration, must be strictly controlled.
-Apply the TagSchedOpsPerformLambdaFnProtect policy to all but the most highly-trusted users.

- * There is not yet an automatic mechanism to tag backups for deletion.
-A correct archival policy would not be strictly age-based.
-For example, it might preserve the last 30 daily backups, and beyond 30 days, the first backup of every month.
-Work on a syntax for specifying archival policies remains to be done.
-Consider the snapshot retention property of RDS databases instances: the daily backups created when that property is set can never be kept longer than 35 days.
+ * For now, manually select unneeded backups to tag them for deletion.
+A correct archival policy is not strictly age-based.
+For example, you might preserve the last 30 daily backups, and beyond 30 days, the first backup of every month.
+(Work on an an archival policy syntax remains to be done.
+Consider the flaw in the snapshot retention property of RDS database instances: the daily automatic snapshots created when that property is set can never be kept longer than 35 days.)

 ## Licensing